-Heightened safety concerns since September 11, 2001 have intensified existing efforts to secure the area surrounding the New York Stock Exchange located in the heart of the financial district.
+Heightened safety concerns after September 11th intensified efforts to secure the area surrounding the New York Stock Exchange (NYSE) located in the heart of the financial district.
 Unsightly and temporary barricades, checkpoints, and security vehicles have decreased the quality-of-life and ease of access for local residents, businesses, workers, and visitors.
-A security and aesthetic plan, based in part on a pre-September 11 plan for the New York Stock Exchange area, will address these issues in the area roughly bounded by Broadway to the west, Pine Street to the north, William Street to the east, and Beaver Street to the south.
+A security and aesthetic plan, based in part on a pre-September 11 plan for the NYSE area, will address these issues in the area roughly bounded by Broadway to the west, Pine Street to the north, William Street to the east, and Beaver Street to the south.

-Current plans include installing security barriers and guard facilities on critical streets, developing a more effective street treatment, and providing more attractive street furniture, such as bollards, barriers, and fences, to facilitate secure pedestrian and vehicular circulation within the historic core of Lower Manhattan.
+Post-September 11th plans included installing security barriers and guard facilities on critical streets, developing a more effective street treatment, and providing more attractive street furniture, such as bollards, barriers, and fences, to facilitate secure pedestrian and vehicular circulation within the historic core of Lower Manhattan.